Expected Value & Variance in Sports Betting

 To do so, you need to give the Yankees a winning percentage you think is accurate.
 For example, if these teams play 100 times, how many times do you think they’ll win?
 Statistics, trends, momentum, and anything else that you deem important to handicapping a game should be used to formulate this number.

 Let’s say that you’ve crunched the numbers and think the Yankees as having a 60% chance of winning this game.
-The next step is to contrast that to the odds and determine whether there is value on the line.
+This is your true implied probability.
+The next step is to contrast this probability with that suggested by the odds to determine whether there is value on the line.

 Translate Odds Into A Percentage To Calculate Perceived Edge

 Betting odds tell you a lot more than just what payout you’ll get if you win.
-Odds can be translated into an implied winning percentage that can then be contrasted with your own number to determine if you have a (perceived) edge or not.
+Odds can be translated into an implied probability that can then be contrasted with your true implied probability (60% in this case) to determine if you have a (perceived) edge or not.

-Now you need to convert the bookmaker’s odds into a winning percentage.
+This simple comparison requires you to convert the bookmaker’s odds into a winning percentage.

 That formula looks like this: